sindre-frisvold-git/redis-docs/docs/guide/ring.md

 (shards).
 It's safe for concurrent use by multiple goroutines.

 Ring monitors the state of each shard and removes dead shards from the ring.
-When a shard comes online it is added back to the ring.
-This gives you maximum availability and partition tolerance, but no consistency between different shards or even clients.
-Each client uses shards that are available to the client and does not do any coordination when shard state is changed.
+When a shard comes online, it is added back to the ring.
+This enables maximum availability and partition tolerance, but no consistency between different shards or even clients.
+Each client uses the shards that are available to the client and does not do any coordination with other clients when shard state is changed.

 Ring should be used when you need multiple Redis servers for caching and can tolerate losing data when one of the servers dies.
 Otherwise you should use [Redis Cluster](cluster.md) or